masao-kunii/slackbot-on-raspberrypi/README.md

   - SLACK_API_TOKEN

 ## Installation & Run
-1.Install python libraries
+1. Install python libraries
 ```
 pip3 install -r requirements.txt
 ```

-2.Export environment variables
+2. Export environment variables

-3.Execute `python3 run.py`
+3. Execute `python3 run.py`

-4.If you want to run as a daemon edit `slackbot.service` and copy it to `/etc/systemd/system`
+4. If you want to run as a daemon edit `slackbot.service` and copy it to `/etc/systemd/system`

 ## Help
 If you cannot install `pygame`, install the dependencies.